Ghosh-95/React-learning-Journey/README.md

             );
         }

-        ~~~
+        ```

         You defined the handleClick function and then passed it as a prop to `<button>`.  `handleClick` is an event handler.
 Event handler functions:

          - Are usually defined inside your components.
          - Have names that start with handle(by convention), followed by the name of the event.

         We should not call he handler function inside JSX.
 That would lead to immediate invokation of the handler function.
 But we want React to remember the handler function and call it when the event occurs.
 When the `click` event happens React will call the function.

     - Because event handlers are declared inside of a component, they have access to the component’s props.
 We can read them inside component:

-        ~~~
+        ```javascript
         function Button({ message, children }) {
             return (
                 <button onClick={() => alert(message)}>